bplmaps/lmec-main-site/content/articles/exploring-national-geographic-maps.md

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:qb98n789k/115,112,4996,3791/,1200/0/default.jpg" caption="" class="figure-center" >}}

 This 1912 National Geographic magazine Map of China was published at a significant turning point in Chinese history.
 On February 4, 1912, the last emperor of China abdicated the throne after thousands of years of imperial rule and China became a constitutional republic.
 National Geographic Magazine devoted its entire October 1912 issue to China , highlighting its geography as well as its artistic, cultural, and architectural feats, and offering Westerners insight into a world and territory previously somewhat unknown to them.
 This map was included with that issue as a special supplement and was based on the cartography of the British firm J.G.
 Bartholomew.
+It's packed full of information, including the names of regions and cities, the locations of major railways and sea ports, and even a Chinese etymology section on the bottom right.

 [**White Mountains Relief Map**](https://collections.leventhalmap.org/search/commonwealth:st74cw30q) **(1937)**

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:st74cw310/162,204,8918,7565/,1200/0/default.jpg" caption="" class="figure-center" >}}

 This map appeared in the July 1937 issue of National Geographic magazine.
 Appears as a tourist map, highlighting scenic landmarks and showing vignettes of outdoor activities to be enjoyed in all seasons.
-It also does an excellent job of depicting the topography, or physical relief, of the mountainous area using shading techniques and labeling mountain elevations.
+The map itself marks foot trails, ski trails, highways, waterfalls, summits, and even landing fields for airplanes.
+It also does an excellent job of depicting the topography, or physical relief, of the mountainous area using shading techniques and labeling each and every mountain elevation.